 We spent a couple of hours at the reserve, passing the time of day with friendly people and even friendlier dogs.
 It was a lovely afternoon and was even nicer due to the fact that we hadn’t had to take our wallets with us.

 We bagged a large container of blackberries for zero cost, plus a handful of sloes (check out this sloe recipe, of which there were many.
-There were also rosehips recipe (check out this recipe) and let’s not forget nettles too if you make nettle soup.
+There were also rosehips (check out this recipe) and let’s not forget nettles, too, if you like nettle soup.